-Alternatively single-use sterile disposable gloves can be used when handling food; however they must be changed between handling different types of high-risk foods.
+Alternatively single-use sterile disposable gloves can be used when handling food; however, they must be changed between handling different types of high-risk foods.

 Hand washing is not only important when handling different types of food.
-Biological contamination refers to contamination from humans – for example hair, skin, blood or fingernails.
+Biological contamination refers to contamination from humans – for example, hair, skin, blood or fingernails.
 Food handlers need to refrain from touching their hair, face and any other body part.
 If they do they must properly wash their hands again before handling food again, this includes blowing their nose.

-Sanitising, which is different to cleaning, refers to using heat or chemicals to kill bacteria.
+Sanitising, which is different from cleaning, refers to using heat or chemicals to kill bacteria.
 Sanitising chemicals are used after cleaning and remain on equipment and surfaces to provide a barrier between surfaces and bacteria.

 When using a sanitising chemical for food it is important to first make sure that it is safe to be used.
-For a useful table on how to carefully dilute a number of common chemicals in order for them to be used as sanitisers – check out this factsheet.
+For a useful table on how to carefully dilute a number of common chemicals in order for them to be used as sanitisers – check out this fact sheet.